lisandro-git/lisandro-git/README.md

 ## Hi !
 I'm Lisandro "Edode" Chelidze, and welcome to my Github page.

 ---
-### I'm currently a student in Cybersecurity, but I'm working in Orange Cyberdefense as an apprentice.
+### I'm currently a student in Cybersecurity, but I'm working in Stormshield as an apprentice.
 - Golang | Python | Rust Developer
 - Linux enthusiastic
 - I love making codes bug free